madetech/redcross-family-tracing/README.md

 | EMAIL_FROM_NAME  | The name that the enquiry should come from                     |
 | EMAIL_TO_ADDR    | Comma separated list of email addresses to send the enquiry to |
 | EMAIL_SUBJECT    | The subject of the email being sent                            |

+These are configured for Production as secrets in GitHub.